maxodsbjerg/NewspaperAPIShiny/README.md

 * R

 # Running the web app
-If you're not familiar with cloning gituhb repositories can be ran from R with the following command:
+If you're not familiar with cloning github repositories, the app can be run from R with the following command:

 ```
 install.packages(c("shiny", "tidyverse", "wesanderson", "urltools", "shinyWidgets", "ggraph", "igraph", "tidytext", "ggwordcloud"))